vaishak-del/Phishing-Attack-Simulation-and-Detection-using-GoPhish/README.md

 Conclusion

-This lab provided practical understanding of how phishing campaigns are created and executed, and how defenders can detect and prevent such attacks.
-The exercise strengthens knowledge in social engineering detection, email security, and blue team defensive strategies.

-This simulation was performed strictly in a controlled lab environment using test accounts.
+This lab provided practical understanding of how phishing campaigns are created and executed and how defenders can detect and prevent such attacks.
+The simulation was performed strictly in a controlled lab environment using test accounts.